#PHDstory | Octavia Borecka

 Where do you see yourself in 10 years?

-Moreover, it would be nice to do something that can help people.
+It would be nice to do something that can help people.
 Make people aware that sun can be bad in large doses and leads to skin cancer (mostly melanoma), and that artificial tanning beds are very dangerous (banned in some countries such as Brazil or Australia).
 Most of those beds don’t even emit UVB radiation, which is needed in small doses to produce Vitamin D, but UVA which only ages skin and brings no benefits.
 One session in tanning bed increases your chances of skin cancer by 20%!
 (Skin Cancer Foundation, 2012).

 Yes, you may look tanned today, but your collagen is being damaged after excessive UV exposure leading to premature skin ageing (wrinkles, skin elasticity, etc.).
 It is a quite interesting social concept, as here in Europe everyone wants to be tanned, while in Asia, everyone wants to be fair.
 It is unfortunately the influence of marketing which aims to create artificial demand for skin tanning or lightening products.
 It would be great if this was finally challenged and more people would care about health rather than what is ‘the mainstream’.